rajatsinghdeepak/codefundo/README.md

 # How will i try to apply

-I am planning to build a website which will have Heat maps with respect to the disaster’s time frame and to respect the privacy, data will be displayed only for adequate time frame(eg. 2 days before tsunami and 1 month after it)
+I am planning to build a website which will have Heat maps over a real geographical map with respect to the disaster’s time frame and to respect the privacy, data will be displayed only for adequate time frame(eg. 2 days before tsunami and 1 month after it)

 # Comparison with GPS